kalinn/IPW-SVM/README.md

 set.seed (1)
 ```

 We use the package 'rPython' to access libSVM (https://www.csie.ntu.edu.tw/~cjlin/libsvm/) through scikit learn (http://scikit-learn.org/stable/).
-The file fit_svm.py contains a python function that implements a linear kernel SVM with subject-level weights and a grid search to tune the cost parameter, $C$.
+The file fit_svm.py contains a python function that implements a linear kernel SVM with subject-level weights and a grid search to tune the cost parameter, C.

 ```{r}